Social security contributions

 Specific exit tax rules apply for each type of asset.
-However, exit tax for individuals leaving with shares, bonds, claims, financial contracts only applies if the individual has been subject to full Danish taxation (resident or resident and tax treaty resident) for at least seven out of the past ten years at the date of departure (date on which resident taxation ceases).
+However, exit tax for individuals leaving with shares, bonds, claims, and financial contracts only applies if the individual has been subject to full Danish taxation (resident or resident and tax treaty resident) for at least seven out of the past ten years at the date of departure (date on which resident taxation ceases).

-The rules apply to both Danish and foreign assets, shares, investment funds, financial contracts, deposit accounts etc.
+The rules apply to both Danish and foreign assets, shares, investment funds, financial contracts, deposit accounts, etc.

 All individuals with a television, radio, or multimedia device with Internet access are liable to pay an annual media duty of DKK 619 (2021).
-The duty is covering some of the public spending associated with maintaining the state owned media agency, which provides television, radio, and Internet services.
+The duty is covering some of the public spending associated with maintaining the state-owned media agency, which provides television, radio, and Internet services.
 Please note that this media duty will gradually be phased out by the year 2023.